initcron/cicd-labs/jenkins/Setting up Continuous Integration with Jenkins.md

 This how you could add jenkins status badge to github.
 ### Configuring  job status with commit messages :-
-In this lab, you will learn how to configure build & test job status with github commit messages.
+Here you will learn, how to configure build & test job status with github commit messages.

 Follow the below steps to configure job status :-
   * Goto your `worker-build` job configuration page, under post build action choose `Set github communication status (universal)` and make status result as `One of default messages and statuses`, save the changes.